Verdoner/moodle-semester-project/README.md

    Docker is required to build and run the Moodle Docker container.

 2. **WSL 2** (if not installed at Docker Desktop): [Install WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install)
-   If WSL 2 was not installed during the installation of Docker Desktop, then install WSL 2 by running the following command in PowerShell as Administrator:
+   If WSL 2 was not installed during the installation of Docker Desktop, then install WSL 2 by running the following command in PowerShell as Administrator, assuming you are running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11:
    ```bash
    wsl --install
    ```